Goutamchoudhary/The-Pizza-Company/README.md

   The Pizza Company is a pizza delivery application where a customer can oder pizza and opt for cash on delivery method or make online payment through paypal.
   It is built using NextJS which is an open-source web development framework built on top of Node.js enabling React based web applications functionalities such as server-side rendering and generating static websites.
 NextJS is a complete full-stack framework.
 Redux is used in this application for state management.
+  CSS is used for styling.
+JSONWEBTOKEN is used for authentication.

 **Note:** This application is deployed on Vercel Platform which is developed by the team behind Next.js.